 WordPress Representational State Transfer API has some pre-defined parameters, also known as meta parameters.
 They are as follows:

-• _jsonp:
+- _jsonp:

-This meta parameter adds a JavaScript callback function before the data.
+This metaparameter adds a JavaScript callback function before the data.

 Example:

-• _method (or X-HTTP-Method-Override header)
+- _method (or X-HTTP-Method-Override header)

-A method override parameter is used to make the API function compatible with all types of servers and clients, even the ones that don’t process the HTTP methods correctly.
+A method override parameter is used to make the API function compatible with all types of servers and clients, even the ones that don’t process the HTTP methods correctly. - _envelope

-An envelope parameter collates all the response data within a body and then send it to the requesting client.
+An envelope parameter collates all the response data within a body and then sends it to the requesting client.
 An added advantage of using this parameter is that it provides access to data to servers and clients that do not support accessing the full response data.

 Example:

-• _embed
+- _embed

 In WordPress or any other development environment, any resource never works in isolation, it is always linked to other related resources.
 For example, an eCommerce product is linked to one or more categories, a featured image, product reviews, etc. Using an embed meta parameter the API directs the server to send all the parameters embedded in its response.
 It will minimize the number of HTTP requests made by the client.
 An embed parameter is passed within the GET parameter.

 To start the communication between two entities (server and client) it is important for the client to know whether a compatible API exists on a server that allows the communication.
-To initiate the communication and discover the client (in this case WordPress web application) sends a request from HEADER using a route link.
+To initiate the communication and discover the client (in this case WordPress web application) send a request from HEADER using a route link.

 Discovery of API